 and the Assertion claims behavior

-as User Info and Id Token - For the subject claim, you’ll want to use
+as User Info and Id Token/claims/<some subject claim>

 Google 2